 Yes.
 All courses are aligned with Mesa Public School district curriculum, Arizona state standards, and national curriculum standards where applicable.

 Our courses were developed by highly qualified-certified teachers.

 Our courses are taught by highly qualified-certified teachers.

 A highly-qualified, certified teacher is assigned to each course.
-Teachers help monitor student progress and interact with students, answering course questions as they arise.
-Students send messages to the teacher when questions arise.
-Content specialists are available by phone to answer questions during the work day.
-Although MDLP does not provide tutoring, teachers and specialists can answer specific student questions.
+Teachers monitor student progress and interact with students through an internal messaging system.
+Homework help is available for students enrolled in a math course.
 Technical support is available by phone during the day or by e-mail on evenings and weekends.